MIKBRUNO/SemanticStickers/docs/redis-communication.md

 ---

-`request:text-flag`: Redis list, producer (client) must `lset 0 "available"` it to notify consumer.
-Consumer must wait on `blpop` for notifies.
+`request:text-flag`: Redis Pub/Sub channel, producer (client) must publish here to notify consumer.
+Consumer (server) must subscribe and listen on this channel for notifies.

 ---